 What does an Overweight Stock Rating Mean?

-The term overweight usually means an analyst believes a stock is underpriced in comparison to a benchmark index.
+The term Overweight usually means an analyst believes a stock is underpriced in comparison to a benchmark index.
 This term is confusing because overweight means the analyst thinks the stock deserves a higher price.

 Analysts usually base overweight ratings on comparison to benchmark indexes such as the S&P 500.
 The term weight comes from the practice of trying to determine how much of an index a stock should compose.
-An analyst could say that Apple (AAPL) is overweight when compared to the S&P 500 or the FAANG index.
+An analyst could say that Apple (AAPL) is overweight compared to the S&P 500 or the FAANG index.